jcpinto54/TerminalTron/docs/README.md

 ## Design Patterns
 ### Problem 1
 #### Description
 The game can be considered to have several different states.
-One [status] (../ src / main / java / Controller / State / GameState.java) for each menu that the user can access and one more status for the game: *Main Menu*, *Options Menu*, *Pause Menu*, *Game Over*, *High Scores*, *In Game*.
+One [status](../src/main/java/Controller/State/GameState.java) for each menu that the user can access and one more status for the game: *Main Menu*, *Options Menu*, *Pause Menu*, *Game Over*, *High Scores*, *In Game*.
 #### Pattern: State
 This pattern allows us to deal with all the different states of the game in the same way.
 The transition of states happens through user input, except for the transition *InGameState* -> *GameOverState* which is caused by the end of the game.
 Note that this pattern allows each state to function independently.
 #### Implementation